jameshughes89/cs101/site/topics/sorting/sorting.rst

 .. admonition:: Activity
     :class: activity

-    Perform a insertion sort, with pencil and paper, on the list ``[3,7,4,1,5,2]``.
+    Perform a selection sort, with pencil and paper, on the list ``[3,7,4,1,5,2]``.
 Keep track of both the unsorted list and sorted list at each step of the algorithm.